amitflank/Unit_Test_Helper/README.md

 I can do this by adding restrictions to **hi**.

 `restricted_hi =  ("hi", [(1,1,0)])`<br />
-here the first two values represents the indexes at which the related value is located and the final value represents the relationship where 1 indicated the **must** be paired and 0 indicates they **cannot** be paired.
+here the first two values represents the indexes at which the related value is located and the final value represents the relationship where 1 indicates value **must** be paired and 0 indicates it **cannot** be paired.

 So lets replace **hi** with `restricted_hi`